mod-audio/mod-host/README.md

         instance_number must be any value between 0 ~ 9990, inclusively

     remove <instance_number>
-        * remove an LV2 plugin instance (and also the jack client) e.g.: remove 0 when instance_number is -1 all plugins will be removed
+        * remove an LV2 plugin instance, and also the jack client e.g.: remove 0 when instance_number is -1 all plugins will be removed